superrbstudio/kunstmaan-company/README.md

 ### Step 3: Generate Database Tables

+> **IMPORTANT:** If upgrading KunstmaanCompanyBundle from 1.x.x to 2.x.x, you will need to migrate existing data prior to running any Doctrine commands, to avoid losing address data.

+    ```bash
+    bin/console superrb:kunstmaan-company:migrate-addresses
+    ```

+    If you need to roll back, add `--rollback` to the command above

 You can use Doctrine Migrations or a schema update, it is your choice

 ```bash